xcp-ng-rpms/pyproject-rpm-macros/README.md

 Usage
 -----

-To use these macros, first BuildRequire them:
+To use these macros, first BuildRequire the devel package for the Python you are building against.
+In Fedora, that's `python3-devel`.

+    BuildRequires: python3-devel

+The macros will be pulled in as a dependency on Fedora and EPEL 9+.
+In other distributions you need to BuildRequire the macros as well:

+    BuildRequires: python3-devel
     BuildRequires: pyproject-rpm-macros

-Also BuildRequire the devel package for the Python you are building against.
-In Fedora, that's `python3-devel`.
-(In the future, we plan to make `python3-devel` itself require `pyproject-rpm-macros`.)

 Next, you need to generate more build dependencies (of your projects and the macros themselves) by running `%pyproject_buildrequires` in the